Vladimir651/Projects/README.md

 Hello!
-This repo contains some projects i wanted to unite in it.
+This repo contains some projects i wanted to put in it.
 Have fun!